mustachemo/mustachemo/README.md

 - Graduating in May 2024 with a B.S. in Computer Science; progressing to an M.S. in Computational Analytics at Georgia Tech.
 - Solid foundation in statistics, linear algebra, calculus, and machine learning.
 - Proficient in using data libraries and machine learning frameworks.
-- 👀 I’m interested in all the thing I haven't learnt.
+- 👀 I’m interested in all the thing I haven't learned.

 ---
 ### Education